-The other bad news is that AAP is basing its claim on only one study.
-It found that applying Vicks to the chest areas of children significantly helped ease symptoms compared to doing nothing at all, or just rubbing petroleum on the kids.
+The other bad news is that this benefit claim is based on only one study of 138 children.
+It found that parents who applied Vicks to the neck and chest areas of their children reported that some symptoms significantly improved compared to doing nothing at all or just rubbing petroleum on the kids.

-Despite the questionable nature of the study, I'm still a believer because I've definitely applied Vicks VapoRub to my own kids and seen it works its magic.
+Despite the small study sample, I’m still a believer because I’ve definitely applied Vicks VapoRub to my own kids and seen it work its magic.

-The unfortunate news is that the AAP can only safely recommend Vicks for children starting at age 2.
+The AAP can only safely recommend Vicks for children starting at age 2.